daisvke/Arachnida/README.md

 ## Notes

 ### Modifying extensions
-* Sometimes, certain websites do not recognize your ID photo image file because they expect a 'JPG' extension instead of 'JPEG'.
+* Sometimes, certain websites do not recognize your ID photo image file because they expect a 'PNG' extension instead of 'JPEG'.
 Simply changing the file extension manually may not be sufficient.

 * We discovered that modifying the `Image.format` attribute using the `Pillow library (PIL)` effectively allows the file to be recognized with the desired extension and successfully passes the checks.